TopperKain/topperkain.github.io/_posts/2020-08-12-developing-remote-hires.md

 ---
 layout: post
 title:  "How to Develop Junior Engineers (Remotely)"
+categories: Remote Coaching Mentoring
 ---
 # How to Develop Junior Engineers (Remotely)
-It’s cliched to say it this point, but still true- the massive and sudden shift to remote work due to the COVID19 pandemic has changed how we work in tech.
-This year millions of graduates will start their careers working from home.
+It’s a cliche at this point, but still true- the massive and sudden shift to remote work due to the COVID19 pandemic has changed how we work in tech.
+This year millions of graduates have or will start their careers working from home.
 I’ve seen quite a bit of consternation and hand-wringing over this- new grads wondering how they’ll ever learn enough to thrive in their roles and managers or leads trying to enable the same.

 I have answers.